udit-pandey/musicstreamingservice/README.md

 1. It should take into account the recent history.<br/>
 2. Songs with random streaming patterns with sudden spikes are not labelled as trending, as these might be anomalies in the data.<br/><br/>

 The algorithm implemented here makes use of decaying window algorithm with a window size of a day.
-The final output is a list of trending songs for 25th-31st Dec.
+The final output is a list of top 100 trending songs for 25th-31st Dec.